Answers to the most common questions about designations, updates, and distribution rules

 2. Q: What happens if the account owner gets a divorce?

-3. Q: Can an executor or a last will and testament overturn a beneficiary designation?
+3. Q: Can an executor or a will override a beneficiary designation?

 4. Q: Can I have a minor as a beneficiary?

-5. Q: What requirements need to be met for a Qualified Trust as beneficiary?
+5. Q: What are the requirements for naming a qualified trust as a beneficiary?

 -

-- The trustee must furnish the IRA with a copy of the trust instrument or qualified trust document by October 31 of the year following the IRA account owner's passing.
+Provide STRATA with a copy of the trust instrument or qualified trust documentation by October 31 of the year following the IRA owner’s death

-6. Q: What happens if the decedent does not have a beneficiary designated on the IRA account?
+6. Q: What happens if no beneficiary is designated on the account?

-A: If an IRA is left without a designated beneficiary, the IRA assets shall be paid to the descendant’s legal spouse.
-If there is no spouse, then the estate becomes the inheritor.
+A: If no beneficiary is listed, IRA assets will pass to the account owner’s legal spouse.
+If there is no surviving spouse, the assets will be distributed to the estate of the deceased.

 Asset Distribution